 - Beware of mixing different substances and/or alcohol.
 For example alcohol and ketamine can be a potentially lethal combination.

 - If someone is taking ecstasy/MDMA and is dancing, they should drink about a pint of water per hour to avoid dehydration, but be careful not to drink too much.
 Some people have suffered problems from drinking too much water when taking ecstasy.

 - If someone is taking MDMA in crystal form, they should #CrushDabWait.
 Crush up crystals into a fine powder, lick a finger tip and dab the powder to consume a small amount.
 Then wait 1-2 hours for the effects of that dose before considering taking another

 - In recent years, there have been a number of deaths related to very high strength ecstasy pills.
 As with all drugs, if taking ecstasy you should start low and go slow.
 Take a quarter and wait for this to take effect before having any more.

 For realistic and practical harm reduction advice on all of the UK's most prevalent recreational drugs, watch The Loop, Vice and Royal Society for Public Health's 'safe sesh' videos.

 The illegal drug market is unregulated meaning that substances can vary greatly in purity and strength.
-In 2017 The Loop tested over 2,500 drug samples at UK festivals to check for identity, purity and strength.
-They found that over one in ten samples had been mis-sold.
+The Loop test drug samples at UK festivals to check for identity, purity and strength.
+They find that over one in ten samples are mis-sold.
 Substances mis-sold as ecstasy, cocaine and ketamine included paracetamol, antimalarial tablets, plaster of Paris, household cleaner and pentylone analogues – a strong stimulant lasting up to 36 hours that causes anxiety, paranoia and insomnia and often requiring medical treatment.